HaotingZhou/HaotingZhou.github.io/_pages/about.md

 ## Research Interests

+2025.07.01 Updated:
+### Bio-inspired models and biologically-plausible mechanisms for life-long learning machine intelligence, robotics and autonomous systems.

+I am currently conducting research at the **University of York**, working with the **TurtleBot 3** and the **Franka Emika Panda** robotic platforms.
+My work focuses on understanding and abstracting the design principles found in biological systems, with the aim of advancing autonomous motion learning and control.

+By modeling and transferring the motor and cognitive capabilities observed in humans and animals, I seek to improve robot perception, motion generation, and sensorimotor learning.
+This involves exploring biologically inspired mechanisms to enhance adaptability, robustness, and real-time learning in autonomous systems.

+This summer, I am particularly focused on deepening our understanding of the biological foundations of **lifelong learning** — including the adaptability, autonomy, and resilience seen in animals.
+My goal is to translate these insights into novel approaches for machine intelligence, robotic control systems, and bio-inspired actuators, with an emphasis on energy efficiency, generalization, and long-term adaptability.

+### Neuro-Embodied Micro-Robots

 I am transfixed by **computational neuroscience**, particularly the intersection of **bio-inspired algorithms** and **robotic systems**.
 I am trying to understand and model biological systems — especially insect visual circuits — that exhibit robust and efficient real-time perception, and applying these principles to real-world artificial systems.

 Currently, my work focuses on: